ioBroker/ioBroker.js-controller/README.md

 ### Notification System
 **Feature status:** Technology preview since js-controller 3.2.0

-The notification system in ioBroker allows setting, detect and store notifications per Host and allows to query the details.
+The notification system in ioBroker allows setting, detecting and storing notifications per Host and allows to query the details.

 Notifications need to be defined in the io-package.json of the adapter in the key "notifications".
 Notifications are grouped in "scopes" and contain "categories" of different notification types.
 Notifications can contain a regex for automatic detection in strings or adapter exception texts.
 The definition also contain localized names and descriptions that can be used to display it to the users.